• Skip to primary navigation

 Enable Remaining Battery Time in Windows 11/10

-Since, the option to show battery life in terms of “time” or expected number of hours remaining has been removed, the only way to make a Windows 11/10 to show the remaining battery life in “hours” is by editing the Registry.
+Since, the option to show battery life in terms of “time” or expected number of hours remaining has been removed, the only way to make Windows computer to show the remaining battery life in “hours” is by editing the Registry.

 Advertisement